Matt Orenstein is a Los Angeles-based composer, songwriter, and bassist.

 Matt got his start in the relentlessly experimental Minneapolis music scene as an adolescent in the early 2000's, the spirit of which he carried with him to Oberlin, OH.
 While at Oberlin Conservatory, he studied bass with Peter Dominguez (and Eddie Gomez during Dominguez's sabbatical), studied electronic music and composition, and played in as many different kinds of ensembles as he could.
 He spent 2011 to 2015 in Chicago, where he worked as a teacher, composer, songwriter, sound designer, and instrumentalist.

-Matt has toured the country several times under several different banners, most recently with his ongoing project, Lionel O. So far, Lionel O has released six albums.
+Matt has toured the country several times under several different banners, including his ongoing project, Lionel O. So far, Lionel O has released six albums.